Plastic Dreams: Impact and legacy

-American DJ DJ Camacho picked "Plastic Dreams" as one of his favourites in 1995, saying, "This has been out four or five years and it's still being played.
+American DJ, DJ Camacho, named "Plastic Dreams" one of his favourites in 1995, saying, "This has been out four or five years and it's still being played.
 It's guaranteed to get everyone on the floor, no matter what crowd you are playing to.
 It's another one of my favourite mixing records.
 I always carry this with me.
 I play soulful so I balance out the music with something else.
 This is a great techno record than can be played pitched down to minus 2 and then it just takes you on a trip.
 It's the only techno track that made it back here and it got picked up by Epic."

-In 1996, English musician, DJ, and record producer Norman Cook chose it as one of his favourites, adding, "The ultimate E-head record.
+In 1996, English musician, DJ, and record producer Norman Cook also named it one of his favourites, adding, "The ultimate E-head record.
 Three records turned me on to house: this one, 'I'll Be Your Friend' by Robert Owens and 'A Deeper Love' by Clivilles & Cole."
 In 1997, American songwriter, record producer, DJ and singer Robert Owens picked the song as one of his all-time top-10 tracks.
 He explained, "This is hypnotic and sure to get the floor going every time.
 It came out around 1993.
 It's one of those slow, building kind of records that will always be around.
 A classic ahead of its time.
 It's something l've never taken out of my box."

-The song was the last song to be played in Ozone Disco located in Timog Avenue, Quezon City, Philippines before the fire broke up in March 18, 1996, 25 minutes before midnight in Philippine Standard Time that killed 162 people.
-The fire was regarded to be the worst fire in the history of Philippines.